Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 => 11
 ```

-This construct of applying a function by forming an expression with the function it the beginning of a list followed by its arguments is classic Lisp syntax.
+This construct of applying a function by forming an expression with the function at the beginning of a list followed by its arguments is classic Lisp syntax.
 This may be surprising to people who are new to Lisp but are used to languages such as C, Java or JavaScript.
 If it helps, you can think of simply moving the opening parenthesis of the argument list before the function name:

 ```clojure
 // In a C-like language